Prashant-Kamboj/carbon-graphs/docs/helpers/Eventline.md

 #### Click Pass Throughs

-Here is a truth table on how `clickPassThrough`s work in conjunction with `onClick`s -
+Here is a truth table on how `clickPassThrough`s work-

--   If `clickPassThrough` is set to `true` and `onClick` function is provided, we honor the onClick functionality and show cursor-pointer on top of the element.
--   If `clickPassThrough` is set to `true` and `onClick` function is not provided, we would be able to click the element beneath it.
+-   If `clickPassThrough` is set to `true` we would be able to click the element beneath it.
 We also show cursor-pointer here, if bottom element is selectable.
--   If `clickPassThrough` is set to `false` and `onClick` function is provided, we honor the onClick functionality and show cursor-pointer on top of the element.
--   If `clickPassThrough` is set to `false` and `onClick` function is not-provided, the element doesn't interact upon mouse events.
+-   If `clickPassThrough` is set to `false` the element doesn't interact upon mouse events.

 ## Structure